 As you will see in the chart below, assuming a 7% annual rate of return, if Jack invests $200 per month beginning at age 25 and ends contributions at age 35, he will amass a greater value than Jill, who begins contributing $200 per month at age 35 and continues until age 65.
 Even with 3x the contributions of Jack, Jill still falls short of Jack.

 You have heard of and possibly even have a Roth IRA.
 This type of account is contributed with after-tax dollars and grows tax free.
 Since contributions are after-tax, you are able to withdraw contributions at any time, with no penalty or tax consequences.
 How does this relate to our topic?
 After taking advantage of your employer retirement plan and company match, you can redirect savings into a Roth IRA (subject to limitations), providing savings which can benefit both your retirement and college savings.
-Using the 2021 Roth IRA contribution limit of $6000 per person, and assuming you make contributions for 18 years beginning when your child is born, this provides for over $100,000 in tax free money you can use for college (this number would be double if both parents contribute the maximum).
+Maxing out Roth IRA contributions and assuming you make contributions for 18 years beginning when your child is born, this provides for over $100,000 in tax free money you can use for college (this number would be double if both parents contribute the maximum).
 If your child is able to take advantage of some alternative college funding options listed above, this would allow you to keep the funds invested in your Roth IRA for retirement.

 Open a 529 College Savings Plan Before Child is Born